 U.S. Assistance to Tuvalu

 The United States provided assistance towards the purchase of a new desalination plant for Tuvalu following months of drought in 2011.
-The United States also signed a ship-rider agreement with Tuvalu in 2011 establishing a partnership to provide security and protect earnings from fishing licenses in Tuvalu’s EEZs.
+The United States also signed an expanded ship-rider agreement under the under Oceania Maritime Security Initiative (OMSI) with Tuvalu in 2011 establishing a partnership to provide security and to support ship-rider missions which allow a Tuvaluan Navy official to ride on U.S. Navy vessels as well as U.S. Coast Guard vessels.
+The United States also contributes U.S. Coast Guard and U.S. Navy air assets to regional Forum Fisheries Agency (FFA) operations that help Tuvalu protect earnings from fishing licenses in the country’s exclusive economic zone (EEZ).

 Bilateral Economic Relations

 The United States has no significant trade or investment with Tuvalu.

 Tuvalu maintains an independent but generally pro-Western foreign policy.
 Tuvalu and the United States belong to a number of the same international organizations, including the United Nations, International Monetary Fund, and World Bank.

 Tuvalu has no embassy in Washington, DC, but has a permanent representative to the United Nations in New York who also is accredited as ambassador to the United States.

 More information about Tuvalu is available from the Department of State and other sources, some of which are listed here: